Vlad2030/backend-test-tasks/junior/test task/1/README.md

 # Junior Backend Developer Test Task

-You need to develop a REST API for managing pets (dogs and cats).
+You need to develop a asynchronous REST API for managing pets (dogs and cats).

 You should use:
-- Python 3.x
+- Your prefer programming language
-- FastAPI
+- Backend framework
-- SQLAIchemy
+- Your prefer Database
-- PostgreSQL
+- Database ORM
 - Docker-compose

 The result of the task should be uploaded to a public Git repository.